Last Updated on March 5, 2026 by Maged kamel

 Column compressive strength- Analysis problem.

-This is the third post of the compression member Posts-part 1, which includes a solved problem 4.2 From Prof. William T Segui’s handbook. solved problem 4.2 (estimate design compressive strength).
+This is the fourth post in the compression member Posts-part 1, which includes solved problem 4.2 from Prof. William T. Segui’s handbook. solved problem 4.2 (estimate design compressive strength).

-The link to post 3: Column compressive strength.-Analysis problem.
+This is the link to post 3: Column compressive strength– Analysis problem.

-This is the 4rth post of the compression member Posts-part 1, which includes Our subject will be how to estimate the compressive strength by using tables.
+This is the 7th post in the compression member Posts-part 1, which covers our subject: estimating compressive strength using tables.

-The controlling factor that Differentiates between short columns and long columns are the criteria of Kl/r.
-We evaluate the maximum value, whether in the x- or y-direction.
+The controlling factor that distinguishes short columns from long columns is the criterion Kl/r.
+We evaluate the maximum value in either the x- or y-direction.

-The maximum kL/r value will give the minimum compressive strength value.
+The maximum kL/r value will yield the minimum compressive strength.

 A Solved Problem 4-9 For available compressive strength.